10.29.08

 TO LISTEN TO THE NEW SONG:

-Written & Produced by J. Kraley
+Written & Produced by Jason Kraley (BMI)

 Additional Drumwork: Roto Visage